 Learning how to grow vegetables, collect rainwater, aerate the soil, and design sustainable growing spaces, immerses students in their local environments, communicates important scientific knowledge, and prepares them for enacting different, more dignified, urban futures.
 This project therefore has five objectives:

-- Connect Glasgow students to their local environment, and encourage an awareness of urban environmental justice, sustainability, and food autonomy.
+- Connect students to their local environment, and encourage an awareness of urban environmental justice, sustainability, and food autonomy.

 - Deliver students with the resources to improve their gardening skills, scientific knowledge, collaborative capacities, and ecological citizenship.